bendavis007/2DFFT/README.md

 # 2DFFT
 2DFFT Software Package to Measure Galactic Spiral Arm Pitch Angle

+2DFFT utilizes two-dimensional fast Fourier transformations of images of spiral galaxies to isolate and measure the pitch angles of their spiral arms; this provides a quantitative way to measure this morphological feature and allows comparison of spiral galaxy pitch angle to other galactic parameters and test spiral arm genesis theories.

-IMPORTANT NOTE - This collection of software requires fourn.c from "Numerical Recipes in C" (Press et al. 1989).
+**IMPORTANT NOTE - This collection of software requires fourn.c from "Numerical Recipes in C" (Press et al. 1989).**

 1. Compile the various files before the first usage of the software with the following commands: